July 29, 2024

 Pests and Diseases

-Toadflax is relatively pest-resistant but can occasionally suffer from aphids and flea beetles.
+Toadflax does well at resisting most pests but can get attacked by aphids and flea beetles.
 For diseases watch out for downy mildew, white smut and anthracnose.
-Using a neem oil spray can help manage these issues.
+Good old trusty neem oil spray will help to deal with these.

 Propagation

-• By Seed: Collect seeds from mature plants by allowing the seed pods to dry on the plant.
-Harvest the seeds and store them in a cool, dry place until planting season.
+• By Seed: Let the seed pods dry out and then collect the seeds.
+Harvest the seeds and store them in a cool dry place until it’s time to plant.

 • By Division: Perennial toadflax can be divided in the spring.
-Dig up the plant, separate the root clumps and replant them in the desired location.
+Once you’ve dug up the plant separate the roots and replant them wherever you want.

-• By Cuttings: Take cuttings of shoots that arise at the base of the plant in spring.
-Root them in a light, moist growing medium until roots develop.
-Once rooted, transplant them to their permanent location.
+• By Cuttings: Take cuttings in the spring of shoots that come from the base of the your toadflax.
+Root them in a light growing medium until the roots develop.
+Once they’ve rooted transplant them to where they are going to grow permanently.

 Common Questions